serso/android-checkout/README.md

 ### Samples

-Sample app is available on [Google Play](https://play.google.com/store/apps/details?id=org.solovyev.android.checkout.app) ([source code](https://github.com/serso/android-checkout/tree/master/app)).
+A sample app is available on [Google Play](https://play.google.com/store/apps/details?id=org.solovyev.android.checkout.app) ([source code](https://github.com/serso/android-checkout/tree/master/app)).
+There is also a tutorial for it on [Medium](https://medium.com/@se.solovyev/implementing-in-app-billing-in-android-4896232c7d6b).

 ### Building from the sources